Enter a search term such as “mobile analytics” or browse our content using the filters above.

 Please try again later.

-The Christmas 2012 Online Shopping Survey Report, free to registered Econsultancy users, is based on a survey of 1,000 consumers in the UK and another 1,000 in the US, carried out using Toluna QuickSurveys, in January 2013.
+The Christmas 2013 Online Shopping Survey Report, free to registered users, is based on a survey of 1,000 consumers in the UK and another 1,000 in the US, carried out using Toluna QuickSurveys, in January 2013.

 Online retail has grown rapidly over the last decade, and the research gives insight into the behaviour of consumers over Christmas, one of the busiest periods for ecommerce.
-The findings not only confirm the growth of online retail, but also show how consumers’ research and purchase patterns are changing thanks to the influence of mobile, as well as services offered by retailers such as Click and Collect.
+The findings build on the trends shown in last year's report; the growth of ecommerce, driven in part through an increased use of smartphones and tablets for online shopping, and improving user experience and services such as click and collect.

 Since we have also polled US consumers, we can compare online shopping habits on both sides of the Atlantic.
 There are a few differences.
 For example, UK consumers are more likely to have relied on the internet for the majority of their Christmas shopping.

 - Proportion of Christmas shopping that was done online in 2013, compared to Christmas 2012

 - Using a mobile or tablet for Christmas shopping

 - Attitudes toward retailers failing to deliver on time